 examplebucket-1250000000.cos.ap-guangzhou.myqcloud.com is the address of the destination bucket; the

 Address: 10.148.214.13 below indicates access is over a private network.

 nslookup examplebucket-1250000000.cos.ap-guangzhou.myqcloud.com Server: 10.138.224.65 Address: 10.138.224.65 #53 Name: examplebucket-1250000000.cos.ap-guangzhou.myqcloud.com Address: 10.148.214.13 Name: examplebucket-1250000000.cos.ap-guangzhou.myqcloud.com Address: 10.148.214.14

-For more information on private and public network access and connectivity testing, see COS Access via Private Network and Public Network.
+For more information about private and public network access and connectivity testing, please see COS Access via Private Network and Public Network.

-For the private DNS server addresses of CVM, see Private Network DNS.
+For the private DNS server addresses of CVM, please see Private Network DNS.